 Learn more about the contributions and history of African Americans through our video interviews with children's book authors and illustrators, themed booklists, activities for the classroom, home and community, and websites for kids.

-Valentine's Day is a perfect opportunity to practice creative writing skills — and take a fresh look at poetry, figurative language, and word play.
-Browse our themed booklists and send a "string of hearts" animated e-card to a friend or loved one.
+Valentine’s Day is a perfect opportunity to practice creative writing skills — and take a fresh look at poetry, figurative language, and word play.
+Browse our themed booklists and learn how to make a pocket heart valentine.

 NEA's Read Across America